Fellowships, Internships, and Learning Opportunities

 Jewish Student Union: JSU at the University of Florida is an organization that represent and serves Jewish students while providing both Jewish and non-Jewish students opportunities to explore the cultural and ethnic experiences of Judaism.
 Click here to learn more.

 Kulanu: Kulanu is an apolitical student group that works to create pro-Israel sentiment across campus and to increase Israel awareness by hosting cultural events, speakers, and promoting appreciation for Israel.
-Join Kulanu's GroupMe or follow Kulanu on Instagram.
+Email Nofar Abutbul for more information.

-Masorti: The Masorti student group was created by students who work together to shape conservative Jewish life at UF.
-The group helps to ensure that religiously conservative Jewish student feel comfortable and welcome, by leading traditional egalitarian Shabbat services, holding Havdallah events, and supporting UF Hillel's pluralistic values.
-Join Masorti's GroupMe for updates.
+Religious Life Committee: The RLC was created by students who work together to shape Jewish life across multiple denominations of Judaism at UF.
+The group helps to ensure that all students feel comfortable and welcome at Hillel Jewish holiday observances and cultural celebrations.
+The committee leads a variety of Shabbat and holiday services and supports UF Hillel's pluralistic values.